BlueSkyAndSomeCurses/PaperWorkbench/README.md

 As for instructions, you can try `I liked title 2` or `I liked the original title`.

 Whenever you give an instructions you really liked, remember to add it to the `instructions` field.

+# Implementation details
+The workflow is sequential with human-in-the-loop for main part of paper writing process and for plot generation.

+After user have uploaded `yaml` config of the future paper, system starts analyzing all the files located in the `working_dir`.
+Then it generates title ideas (if requested by user), searches for future references in the internet, writes plan for each section.
+After the plan have been generated it writes the main paper body using all the files and references obtained so far.
+In parallel, user may generate plots and diagrams using provided tabular data.

+When writing the paper user may give additional instructions which will be considered by agent to refine the resulting document.
+After these steps system finilizes generation process by creating references to used data and converting to LaTeX publication ready style specified by user.

 # License